kyverno/website/content/en/docs/Policy Reports/_index.md

 A ClusterPolicyReport is the same concept as a PolicyReport only it contains resources which are cluster scoped rather than Namespaced.

 As an example, create the following sample ClusterPolicy containing a single rule which validates that all new Namespaces should contain the label called `thisshouldntexist` and have some value.
-Notice how `validationFailureAction: audit` and `background: true` in this ClusterPolicy.
+Notice how `validationFailureAction: Audit` and `background: true` in this ClusterPolicy.

 ```yaml
 apiVersion: kyverno.io/v1